ryleg/fayalite/README.md

+@EXPERIMENTAL - unfinished, partially documented.
+Primary tests / demonstrations include deployment of a multi-ClassLoader Spark cluster implemented by modifying all serializers to accept a threadLocalProperty defining which ClassLoader to use (see http://github.com/ryleg/spark-dynamic for the fork of Spark that allows for this
+Eventually this will be implemented for all Spark versions using macros/reflection to inject Executor.scala changes into the cluster on a live JVM).
+An incremental step would be package overrides in this repo re-implementing the Spark Executor / SparkContext / JVM Deployment with modified serializers, but that may as well be a fork of Spark due to versioning / MergeStrategy / packaging issues.

+Additional tests include ActorSystem wrappers to make connecting to a remote Spark ActorSystem easy (Spark does not package the standard Akka lib but rather a modified version of it, to which your code must conform to play on the same system,) a websocket / REST server using Spray for communicating to clients (and replacing the inability of the current Jupyter ipython/scala setup/API to handle multiple users editing a single kernel in real-time).
+OAuth tests are completed as preliminary for multi-user organizations to manage a cluster.
+A trivial SparkREPLManager is demonstrated for example on how to manage mutliple REPL's within the same JVM, and multiple conflicting ClassLoader tests are finished (to be documented more.)

+Trivial tests / examples for the UI are partially complete in app-dynamic. app-template is intended for a hacked pseudo-implementation of a Scala.js REPL.
+Jupyter ipython's DOM-based code mirror was taken as inspiration, and for performance / simplicity Canvas was chosen (for later integrations with data visualizations in a consistent pattern to match a REPL integrated with a DAG viewer for Spark pipelines.
+Some image conversion utilities are also tested for handling handoff between Canvas image data types and java Image types (compressed unimplemented currently.)
+Live code injection into a Javascript client engine tested (inspired by Haoyi Li's workbench)

+#Motivation

 The goal of this library is to make large data transforms in Spark quick and easy to modify / test and to provide extensions to the REPL that make multi-user clusters better.